wxWidgets/buildbot/README.md

 Secret Passwords
 ----------------

-The master configuration file includes `passwd.py` which is supposed to contain the following information:
+The master configuration file includes `passwd.cfg` which is supposed to contain the following information:
 ```py
 slaves = {